Vyral/base-template/_posts/2021-09-08-where-are-you-going-to-move-next.md

 {% include excerpt.html %}

 So you’ve decided to sell your house.
-This is the best market we’ve ever seen for sellers who want to get top dollar, but where are you going to move to next?&nbsp;
+This is the best market we’ve ever seen for sellers who want to get top dollar, but where are you going to move to next?

 **I think now is an excellent time to buy investment property and use that to leverage the future purchase of your dream home.** With low interest rates, you can get into a property that’s smaller for a short period of time and use that home as a future investment.